 His early writings railed at the critics of Hinduism.
 In 1921, Radhakrishnan gained the prestigious George V chair in philosophy at Calcutta University, where he composed his Indian Philosophy, a mature work not relying on polemic.
-In 1926 he was invited to Oxford to give the Upton Lectures; a sequel occurred in the Hibbert Lectures of 1929.
-These addresses achieved publication as The Hindu View of Life (1927) and An Idealist View of Life (1929).
+In 1926, he was invited to Oxford to give the Upton Lectures; a sequel occurred in the Hibbert Lectures of 1929.
+These addresses achieved publication as The Hindu View of Life (1927) and An Idealist View of Life (1932).
 The lastmentioned is widely regarded as his more developed work.

 In 1931 Radhakrishnan was knighted by the British government, whose policies he had not always agreed with.
 He subsequently became a professor of religion at Oxford University in 1936, the association with Oxford continuing for many years.
 His informed books caused a wide readership in the West to give serious consideration to the formerly marginalised Indian philosophy.
+His reflections include:

 A frequent criticism of Radhakrishnan is that he tended to claim Advaita as a yardstick of assessment for all religions and philosophies.
 He also tended to ennoble the caste system in some arguments, even while recognising the problems in Hindu society.